basher/storybook8-html-minimal/README.md

-# storybook7-html-minimal
+# Minimal setup for Storybook/HTML (V7 with Vite)
-Minimal setup for Storybook/HTML (v7 with Vite)
+To test issues with MDX files not being "connected" to their related stories.